dreywandowski/estate-crud/README.md

  ### Documentation
- This is the live link to the root of the project: https://estate.dreywandowski.xyz/api ....
- However the specific routes for each endpoints have been defined in the documentation page here: https://dreywandowski.xyz/api_documentations/estate_books_api/
+ This is the live link to the root of the project: https://estate-api.dreywandowski.xyz/api, However, how to access each of the specific routes for each endpoints have been defined in the documentation page here: https://dreywandowski.xyz/api_documentations/estate_books_api/